New Yalu River Bridge: Construction history

 It was originally planned to open in 2014, but due to delays on the North Korean side, the opening has been postponed indefinitely, as the bridge ended in a field outside of Sinuiju, North Korea.
 In October 2017, Yonhap reported that North Korea has demanded that "Beijing to cover more of the costs of building the border bridge".

 In June 2019, Chinese Communist Party general secretary Xi Jinping pledged to pay for roads and customs posts on the North Korean side of the bridge, according to unnamed sources.

 In late September 2019, the construction for road links and customs posts on the North Korean side of the bridge began.
 By April 2020 the project was reportedly near completion.
 In mid-August 2020, the project was stopped again.
 In October 2020, the project works restarted again.

 According to sources cited by South Korean newspaper Dong-a Ilbo, the works were planned to be completed during the first half of 2020, but delayed due to the COVID-19 pandemic.
-In October 2021, Yonhap reported that the bridge ramps on the Korean side were completed since, and that the bridge would be opened soon, as North Korea would restart border trade.
+In October 2021, Yonhap reported that the bridge ramps on the North Korean side were completed since, and that the bridge would be opened soon, as North Korea would restart border trade.

+In February 2025, the works on the customs and immigration center on North Korean side resumed.